hemangi-makwana/csc210_project7_group5/README.md

 Finding the right mentor or peer to learn a new skill from is often difficult, especially outside formal institutions.
 This platform encourages peer-to-peer learning by making it easy to discover people with the skills you want to learn, connect with them, and build a track record of learning and teaching within your community.

 ## Users
--Students — looking to learn new skills from peers -Professionals — sharing expertise and mentoring others -Volunteers — supporting community learning initiatives
+- Students — looking to learn new skills from peers
+- Professionals — sharing expertise and mentoring others
+- Volunteers — supporting community learning initiatives